apoo26/ML-Phase-2/README.md

 3. no. of candidate classes are the classes for prediction

 We have analysed the results (acccuracies achieved) obtained by plotting a graph between accuracy and number of candidate classes considered.
 Code for the same has been attached (Graphs.py).
+We have also considered additional evaluation parameters like F1 Score, Logarithmic loss,mean absolute error.
+Code for the same has also been added to the MLImplementation.py file.

 # DATASETS:
 link to the WIKIPEDIA dataset which we used: https://drive.google.com/open?id=1iAVpPOp9GbAkAM88FGEHTkEe4vYbVY-4